martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

       } else ...
 ```
 The function `prepend_statements` compiles the sequence into the continuation such
-that they are separated by pop instructions (here using an imperative while
+that the statements of the sequence are separated by pop instructions (here using an
-loop to emphasize the iterative nature of the evaluator).
+imperative while loop to emphasize the iterative nature of the evaluator).
 ``` js
 function prepend_statements(statements, continuation) {
     if (is_null(statements)) {